発表者名 |

 要旨(英語) |

-Quantum spin liquids (QSLs) represent a fascinating class of quantum phases that defy conventional magnetic ordering even at absolute zero temperature, and can be observed in frustrated systems.
-Characterized by the absence of symmetry breaking, QSLs exhibit highly entangled ground states with remarkable properties such as topological order and fractionalized excitations.
-However, the very definition of QSLs and their frustrated nature renders their theoretical and numerical analysis exceptionally challenging.
+Quantum spin liquids (QSLs) represent a fascinating class of quantum phases that defy conventional magnetic ordering even at absolute zero temperature.
+They exhibit highly entangled ground states with remarkable properties such as topological order and fractionalized excitations [1].
+However, the very definition of QSLs make their theoretical and numerical analyses exceptionally challenging.

-In the numerical study of QSLs, variational Monte Carlo (VMC) methods have been extensively employed.
-VMC allows for flexible construction of variational wavefunctions that can incorporate key physical insights, such as resonating valence bond (RVB) structures, and enables the calculation of ground state energies and correlation functions with controlled statistical errors.
-This approach is especially useful for large-scale systems where exact diagonalization or tensor network methods become impractical.
+Variational Monte Carlo (VMC) methods have been extensively employed in the numerical studies of QSLs [2].
+These methods allow for the flexible construction of variational wavefunctions and enable the calculation of ground state energies and correlation functions with controlled approximations.
+This approach is particularly beneficial for large-scale systems where other numerical methods become impractical.

 発表言語 |